14 Feb Umar’s FDMG Academy and the Legacy of Pan-Afrikanism

 I SAY ALL THAT TO SAY THIS

 Today we have Umar who calls himself Prince of Pan-Afrikanism or Big POPA, in the final stages of starting his school…….
 He has put himself in front of Pan-Afrikan history.
-He is a sophisticated speaker, he is able to tap into pain of Back Americans.
+He is a sophisticated speaker, he is able to tap into pain of Back Americans and around the globe.

 The truth is Umar is still earning his legacy in Pan-Afrikanism.
 He isn’t the legacy, he isn’t making the legacy.
 He is attempting to solidify himself as more then just a speaker.

 Marcus Garvey also traveled the world to speak but he did so to start mass organization through the UNIA.
 Mr. Johnson is only building his following as he travels around the world.